e-mail: bok@dhit.pl

 • Magnets lose their power due to exposure to high temperatures.
 In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

-• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of child safety.
-Furthermore, miniscule components of these products can be problematic in medical diagnosis after entering the body.
+• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these magnets are able to complicate diagnosis when they are in the body.

 Neodymium magnets can become demagnetized at high temperatures.